Paddy Compass Namadbara: Legacy

 these paintings they remain part of us, part of our community.
 It doesn’t matter if they are far away, we still hold them close.

-In identifying Namadbara’s work, it amplifies the significance of these artworks for contemporary First Nation communities, artists and their families.
-This sentiment reflects the enduring cultural significance of these early works to contemporary Indigenous communities, transcending their historical and market value to remain as living connections to cultural knowledge and practice.
-On a global scale, it helps the people better understand the significance and ongoing cultural links to these works and this unique Australian heritage.
+Identifying Namadbara’s work amplifies the significance of these artworks for contemporary First Nation communities, artists, and their families.
+On a global scale, it helps audiences better understand the ongoing cultural links to these works and this Australian heritage.